gmr/rejected/docs/consumer.rst

 such as a malformed payload or non-supported properties like ``content-type`` or ``type``.

-If a consumer raises a :py:class:`ProcessingException <rejected.consumer.ProcessingException>`, the message that was being processed will be republished to the exchange specified by the ``ERROR_EXCHANGE`` attribute of the :py:class:`consumer's class <rejected.consumer.Consumer>` using the routing key that was last used for the message.
-The original message body and properties will be used and an additional header ``X-Processing-Exceptions`` will be added that will contain the number of times the message has had a ``ProcessingException`` raised for it.
+If a consumer raises a :exc:`~rejected.consumer.ProcessingException`, the message that was being processed will be republished to the exchange specified by the ``error`` exchange configuration value or the ``ERROR_EXCHANGE`` attribute of the consumer's class.
+The message will be published using the routing key that was last used for the message.
+The original message body and properties will be used and two additional header property values may be added:

+- ``X-Processing-Exception`` contains the string value of the exception that was raised, if specified.
+- ``X-Processing-Exceptions`` contains the quantity of processing exceptions that have been raised for the message.

 In combination with a queue that has ``x-message-ttl`` set and ``x-dead-letter-exchange`` that points to the original exchange for the queue the consumer is consuming off of, you can implement a delayed retry cycle for messages that are failing to process due to external resource or service issues.

 If ``ERROR_MAX_RETRY`` is set on the class, the headers for each method will be inspected and if the value of ``X-Processing-Exceptions`` is